anandhuuh007/-Queue-Implementation-in-C/README.md

 -> Useful as a DSA lab program or practice exercise for learning array-based implementations.

 -> Can be extended to implement circular queues, deques, or linked list-based queues.

+**⚙️ How to Run**
+ gcc queue.c
+ ./a.exe

+**🖥 Sample Output**

+Enter the size of Queue: 3
+1. Enqueue
+2. Dequeue
+3. Display
+4. Exit
+Enter choice: 1
+Enter element: 10
+Enqueued 10